healthchecks/healthchecks/README.md

 For more information, have a look at Django documentation, [Sending Email](https://docs.djangoproject.com/en/1.10/topics/email/) section.

+## Receiving Emails

+healthchecks comes with a `smtpd` management command, which starts up a SMTP listener service.
+With the command running, you can ping your checks by sending email messages to `your-uuid-here@my-monitoring-project.com` email addresses.

+Start the SMTP listener on port 2525:

+    $ ./manage.py smtpd --port 2525

+Send a test email:

+    $ curl --url 'smtp://127.0.0.1:2525' \
+        --mail-from 'foo@example.org' \
+        --mail-rcpt '11111111-1111-1111-1111-111111111111@my-monitoring-project.com' \
+        -F '='

 ## Sending Status Notifications

 healtchecks comes with a `sendalerts` management command, which continuously